Science & Environmental Journalist

 Gloria Dickie is an award-winning freelance science and environmental journalist specializing in biodiversity conservation, climate change, ecosystem and land management, and environmental law and policy.

-Her multimedia work appears in National Geographic News, bioGraphic, Outside, Discover, High Country News, VICE, Canadian Geographic, Hakai Magazine, Quartz, Audubon, Mongabay, InsideClimate News, Arctic Deeply, and Adventure Journal, among others.
+Her multimedia work appears in National Geographic News, bioGraphic, Outside, The Walrus, High Country News, VICE, Canadian Geographic, Hakai Magazine, Quartz, Audubon, Mongabay, InsideClimate News, Arctic Deeply, and Adventure Journal, among others.
 She was a 2017 writer-in-residence in the Banff Centre's Environmental Reportage program; a 2017 National Tropical Botanical Garden Environmental Journalism Fellow in Kauai, Hawaii; a 2016 University of Alaska Fairbanks Arctic Journalism Fellow; and 2016 Earth Journalism Network Biodiversity Fellow in Mexico.
-In December 2017, she received the inaugural Food Sustainability Media Award (Print) from Thompson Reuters Foundation in Milan, Italy.
+In December 2017, she received the inaugural Food Sustainability Media Award (Print) from Thomson Reuters Foundation in Milan, Italy.
 Gloria also serves on the board of directors of the Society of Environmental Journalists.

 To get in touch with Gloria about possible assignments or send news tips, please email email@example.com.